|

 infinitum.

-originally, in the town centre particularly.
-But I still feel that too
+town centre particularly.
+But I still feel that too much development

 be a moratorium on new homes until all unoccupied ones had been sold.